NHRC core group meeting on rights of bonded labour

 NHRC

 Smt Vijaya Bharathi Sayani said that despite efforts and legal provisions, several people still get trapped in forced labour and debt bondage.
-The NFHRC has taken significant steps, including issuing advisories to identify, release, and rehabilitate bonded labourers.
+The NHRC has taken significant steps, including issuing advisories to identify, release, and rehabilitate bonded labourers.
 However, the persistence of bonded labour in various industries indicates much more needs to be done.
 The bonded labour has various names extending into non-farming sectors including the Devadasi system and small-scale industries.

 NHRC